symfony/symfony-docs/deployment/proxies.rst

     // ...
     $response = $kernel->handle($request);

-Overriding configuration behind hidden SSL termination
+Overriding Configuration Behind Hidden SSL Termination
 ------------------------------------------------------

-Some cloud setups (like running a Docker container with the "Web App for Containers" in `Microsoft Azure`_) do SSL termination and contact your web server over http, but do not change the remote address nor set the ``X-Forwarded-*`` headers.
-This means the trusted proxy funcationality of Symfony can't help you.
+Some cloud setups (like running a Docker container with the "Web App for Containers" in `Microsoft Azure`_) do SSL termination and contact your web server over HTTP, but do not change the remote address nor set the ``X-Forwarded-*`` headers.
+This means the trusted proxy feature of Symfony can't help you.

 Once you made sure your server is only reachable through the cloud proxy over HTTPS and not through HTTP, you can override the information your web server sends to PHP.